DimitriPalmer22/Studio-Docs/Projects/Summer Project/The Demo.md

 - not be too difficult or too easy

 ### Enemies / Combat
 The combat is the game's main appeal.
+Therefore, the game's combat needs as much refinement as possible before the demo is submitted.

+#### Distribution of Enemies
+Our game has several enemy types.
+We do not want to throw all of them at the player at once.
+This may be too much for new players to handle.

+Maybe it'd be better if the waves of each room had a central theme